jeremymiller00/kb/README.md

 # Knowledge Base

+# New branch code-reorg to see if claude can fix this structure

 ## Features
 - Supports summarization of web content from URLs, ArXiv papers, and GitHub repositories
 - Uses OpenAI GPT model for generating high-quality summaries